Differentiable Optimization Based Time-Varying Control Barrier Functions for Dynamic Obstacle Avoidance: Method

 \subsection{Actuation Limits}

 Robotic systems cannot realize arbitrarily large joint velocity commands and have a limited tracking bandwidth.
-Thus, if the TVCBFQP sends large joint velocity commands or requires the joint velocity to change rapidly, safety cannot be guaranteed.
+Thus, safety cannot be guaranteed if the TVCBFQP sends large joint velocity commands or requires the joint velocity to change rapidly.
 Under the assumption in Remark~\ref{rem:obstacle_motion}, both large and rapidly changing joint velocity commands are different consequences of the same issue: the robot did not act early enough.
-To tackle the aforementioned issue, one can use MPC to plan a path w.r.t. a preview horizon.
-However, embedding our TVCBF constraint in an MPC will create a nonlinear-bilevel-optimization problem that cannot be solved in real-time.
-Alternatively, we propose a simple solution that inflates the scaling factor $\alpha$ based on the relative velocity of the robot (or robot segment) and the obstacle.
+One can use MPC to plan a path with respect to a preview horizon to tackle the aforementioned issue.
+However, embedding our TVCBF constraint in an MPC will require solving~\eqref{eq:differentiable_collision} for each knot point at every iteration, which creates a nonlinear-bilevel optimization problem that cannot be solved in real-time.
+Alternatively, we propose to inflate the obstacle based on the relative velocity of the robot (or robot segment) and the obstacle.
 Define the robot velocity as $v_r = \dot{p}_r$.
-We can compute the velocity of the obstacle in a frame that is aligned with the inertial frame but attached to the robot (or robot segment), which is defined as $\bar{v}_o = v_o - v_r$.
-By projecting $\bar{v}_o$ onto the vector that points from the obstacle to the robot, we have
+The obstacle's velocity computed in a frame aligned with the inertial frame but attached to the robot (or robot segment) is $\bar{v}_o = v_o - v_r$.
+Projecting $\bar{v}_o$ onto the unit vector pointing from the obstacle to the robot yields